priyankjain/2016-Purdue-Ironhack-Tutorials/Tutorial Project.md

 We’re all savvy consumers and need to know when to get the cheapest vegetables and products from local vendors.
 With the ever changing weather we need to know when we can get the best and cheapest products throughout the seasons.

-Imagine you are trying to figure out when and where you can get the cheapest and best local product from markets in West Lafayette/Lafayette and in the Greater Lafayette Area.
+Imagine you are trying to figure out when and where you can get the cheapest and best local products from markets in West Lafayette/Lafayette and in the Greater Lafayette Area.

 ### Task

-Develop a website with a mashup that combines [Open Weather Map Data](http://openweathermap.org/) and local farmer’s markets data.
+Develop a website with a mashup that combines [Open Weather Map Data](http://openweathermap.org/) and [local farmer’s markets data](http://catalog.data.gov/dataset/farmers-markets-2015).

 You are also encouraged to look at other types of market data such as Walmart, Pay-Less, Aldi, Meijer, etc. to compare regular prices or somehow combine freshness and cheapness – think what would be beneficial to the consumer!